ilia-fischer/dataex-api/README.md

     "__v": 0
 }

 NB: The URL may either be a file or a GET API call.
-The dataset model is not sophisticated enough to define post APIs yet.
+The dataset model is not sophisticated enough to define post APIs for the URL yet.

 curl -i -X GET \
    -H "x-access-token:eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpZCI6IjVhYTY5MjU5Njc0OWQyMGUxMGM4YWM3NiIsInJvbGUiOiJQcm92aWRlciIsImlhdCI6MTUyMDg2NTg4MSwiZXhwIjoxNTIwOTUyMjgxfQ.MGaGEHbVOxxcVgq4BQjNrbE8ZA4qBR7dL9Er4lH7jrA" \